jvdouw/fun-scripts/binary-edit/README.md

 For real: imagine the switch from a massive keyboard that contains all Chinese characters, reduced to a keyboard with only the Latin alphabet.
 Then imagine making that leap once again, and you'll have the 2- to 3-key\* keyboard necessary for this program.

-\*: 3rd key required to ever be able to exit the program ever again once started.
+\*: 3rd key required to ever be able to exit the program again once started.